RSS

 Why Pricing Matters More Than Ever

-In a market where buyers are well-informed and inventory is increasing, homes that are overpriced get ignored.
-The first 7–14 days on the market are critical.
-That’s when your listing gets the most attention—on MLS, Realtor.ca, and through your REALTOR®’s marketing efforts.
-Miss that window, and your home risks going stale.
+• First impressions count: The first 7–14 days on the market are the most critical.
+This is when your listing gains peak exposure through MLS®, Realtor.ca, social media, and your REALTOR®’s marketing campaigns.
+Miss that window, and your home risks becoming “stale.”

 Top Pricing Mistakes Calgary Sellers Make